Blog

 SSEF’s Stellar Journey to the International Space Settlement Design…

-Report from SSEF’s staffer, Sam Hession who accompanied the SSEF teams to the ISSDC 2023
+Report from SSEF’s, Sam Hession who accompanied the SSEF teams to the ISSDC 2023

 Hey there, space enthusiasts!

-We at the SSEF (Space Science Education Foundation) are over the moon (pun intended) to share our incredible adventure at the International Space Settlement Design Competition (ISSDC) held in July 2023.
+We at the Space Science and Engineering Foundation (SSEF) are over the moon (pun intended) to share our incredible adventure at the International Space Settlement Design Competition (ISSDC), held in July 2023.
 Buckle up as we take you on an intergalactic ride to the prestigious Kennedy Space Center in Florida!

 **Launchpad Anticipation**

-In Florida but before the competition officially kicked off, our teams from the UK, EU, and Africa had a blast exploring the surrounding area and bonding.
+Before the competition officially kicked off, our teams from the UK, EU, and Africa had a blast exploring Florida and the surrounding area, and taking the time to get to know one other.
 What made it even more extraordinary?
-Witnessing not one but two rocket launches!
+Witnessing not one, but two rocket launches!

 The highlight was the spectacular Falcon Heavy Rocket by SpaceX on July 28th, lifting off at 11.04 PM.
 We gathered at William J. Manzo Memorial Park, arriving early to listen to the countdown live from Mission Control.
 As the rocket roared to life, our hearts soared with it.
 We even caught the low-frequency sonic booms and watched two boosters gracefully land back on Earth.
 Talk about a stellar start!